mhf-air/u/README.md

 - **add another syntax for let, and add mut to all function parameters**

 	in my opinion, the bindings should be mutable by default, because that is the most frequent situation.

+	possible future conflict: when := is used in Rust

 ```
 example